A Sliced Learning Framework for Online Disturbance Identification in Quadrotor SO(3) Attitude Control: Experimental Validation

-As the SANM module contains numerous parameters, we first conducted a simulation experiment for parameter tuning.
+To validate the $\mathbf{SE}(3)$-\textbf{\textit{Compatibility}}, we further integrated the SANM-augmented attitude controller into the complete geometric control on $\mathbf{SE}(3)$ (Supp. \ref{supp:SE(3)}, and \cite{2010 Geometric tracking control of a quadrotor UAV on SE(3), 2013 Geometric nonlinear PID control of a quadrotor UAV on SE(3)}).
 This experiment used a Software-In-The-Loop (SITL) simulation integrated with the \textit{Gazebo Harmonic} physics engine.
 This simulation environment replicated high-fidelity physical dynamics of quadrotor flight, including effects such as sensor noise, motor delay, and external disturbances.
 The geometric control loop was executed within the \textit{ArduPilot-SITL} environment at a frequency of 400~Hz.
-To introduce time-varying disturbance moments, the quadrotor model carried a payload suspended by a cable at an offset position from the center of mass, as shown in Fig.~\ref{Experiment1}.
-The physical properties of the quadrotor-payload model were as follows:
+To introduce time-varying disturbance moments, the quadrotor model carried a payload suspended by a cable at an offset position from the center of mass, as shown in Fig.~\ref{Physics-simulation}.